wp-plugins/nomorecaptchas/readme.txt

 Note: You must register (it's free!) at http://www.NoMoreCaptchas.com/register to keep those bots away!

 = Updates =
+* Fixed PageBuilder conflict
-* New for Contact Form 7 v3.9.3 compatibility - will not work with older versions of Contact Form 7
+* Improved Contact Form 7 performance for newer versions
+* Note: will not work with versions of Contact Form 7 older that 3.9.3

 == Installation ==